-Ally Bank offers many different services, including credit cards, home mortgages, and auto loans.
-In fact, Ally Bank has offered auto loans since 1919, and serves over 18,000 dealerships and four million customers throughout the United States.
+Ally Bank offers numerous services, including credit cards, home mortgages, and auto financing.
+In fact, Ally Bank, a subsidiary of Ally Financial, has provided auto loans since 1919.
+Ally serves over 18,000 dealerships and four million customers throughout the United States.

-Car loans through Ally Bank come with a number of benefits, including the option to sell back your vehicle to the bank and a balloon payment option for lower monthly payments.
-You can only get these loans by buying from a dealership that partners with Ally, so while there’s some limitation, these loans may still be a good fit for you.
+Car loans through Ally come with several benefits, including the option to sell back your vehicle to the bank and a balloon payment option for lower monthly payments.
+However, you can only get these loans by buying from a dealership that partners with Ally, so while there’s some limitation, these loans may still be a good fit for you.

-You’ll need to apply for an Ally Bank car loan through the dealership where you’ll be buying your car.
-To streamline the process, make sure that you have all of the standard documents and information that auto loans require:
+You’ll need to apply for an Ally auto loan through the dealership where you’ll be buying your car.
+To streamline the process, make sure that you have all the standard documents and information that auto loans require:

 - Personal information, like your mailing address, email address, and Social Security number